Top-class wrestling is back at theatre

 “Top of the bill leading the British troops is British heavyweight champion - Alan Lee Travis - taking on Team America led by Texan Cam Cole, assisted by Will Allday and the American tag champions InZanley Rude.”

-Wrestling dates back at the Princes Theatre more than 50 years, with LDN Wrestling visiting over the past 10 years being presented by LDN, and some of the crowd members have been going to wrestling shows for more than 30 years now.
+Wrestling dates back at the Princes Theatre more than 50 years, with LDN Wrestling visiting over the past 10 years.

 Tickets to the event cost £14 for adults, £12 for children, and can be purchased via LDNwrestling.com or by calling 01255 686633.